wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 * **Wavefront for Spring Boot Starter**
   <br/> If you configure your application with the Wavefront for Spring Boot starter, you can send metrics, histograms, and traces/spans to the Wavefront service.
 Once the data is in Wavefront, you can view your data, find hotspots, and gather more data.
-  - **Freemium** All users can run the Spring Boot Starter with the default settings to view their data in the Wavefront Freemium instance.
+  - **Freemium**: All users can run the Spring Boot Starter with the default settings to view their data in the Wavefront Freemium instance.
 Certain limitations apply, for example, alerts are not available.
-  - **Wavefront Customer or Trial User** Wavefront customers or trial users can modify the default Wavefront Spring Boot Starter to send data to their cluster.
+  - **Wavefront Customer or Trial User**: Wavefront customers or trial users can modify the default Wavefront Spring Boot Starter to send data to their cluster.
 You can sign up for a [free 30-day trial here](https://tanzu.vmware.com/observability).
-* **Wavefront Spring Boot Integration** Wavefront customers and trial users can access the Wavefront Spring Boot integration directly from their clusters.
+* **Wavefront Spring Boot Integration**: Wavefront customers and trial users can access the Wavefront Spring Boot integration directly from their clusters.

 ## Dashboards